nooccarr/customer-upserter/README.md

 ## Running Instruction

-1. To gain access to the Customer.io Tracking API, add your credentials to siteId and apiKey property of configuration file.
+1. To gain access to the Customer.io Tracking API, add your credentials to the 'siteId' and 'apiKey' properties in the configuration file.
-2. Open the terminal and use the following script to sync user data from local files to the Customer.io API.
+2. Open the terminal and run the following script to sync user data from local files to the Customer.io API.

 ```
 curl --request PUT \